-On April 14, 2023, Hydro-Québec granted an extension of the deemed completion date to September 30, 2023, prior to which BlackRock shall be required to submit a letter of resumption which may trigger a new estimate of the capital costs by Hydro-Québec for which BlackRock may be assessed additional construction costs and financial guarantees.
+On April 14, 2023, Hydro-Québec granted an extension of the deemed completion date to September 30, 2023, prior to which BlackRock was required to submit a letter of resumption which may trigger a new estimate of the capital costs by Hydro-Québec for which BlackRock may be assessed additional construction costs and financial guarantees.
 BlackRock submitted the letter of resumption.

 In December 2023, BlackRock notified Hydro-Québec that it had decided to release its old electrical contracts and to prioritize the development of an iron ore pellet plant for its first phase of operations.
 The iron ore pellet plant will require substantially less electricity and the Company intends to obtain a revised electricity contract as part of the construction timeline.
-Hydro-Québec has invoiced BlackRock for an amount of \$5,585 (including taxes), which is \$700 more than the available letter of credit allocated for the mine.
+As a result, Hydro-Québec has invoiced BlackRock for an amount of \$5,585 (including taxes).
+In April 2024, payment was made in full to Hydro-Québec and the letter of credit was cancelled.